PleoSoft/pleodox-community/README.md

 	- the data values in your XML are just previewable sample data that is not used in the generated document
 	- however it is useful while previewing the template

-- You can also use a MS Plugin "Custom XML Part Editor" in order to change your XML on the fly within MS WORD
 - Upload the template to "pleodox.storage.templatesDir"

 Commercial version